Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Coherent Branching

 The first important aspect related to hadronization is that the coherent branching algorithm generates colour structures which are largely compatible with the space-time structure of hadronization in the sense that large-angle soft gluons will be emitted first in the parton shower evolution.
 Upon hadronization this effectively isolates the colors of the outgoing hard partons in the form of jets at the expense of forming a few, soft hadrons transverse to the hard jet momenta.
 The latter feature is also the basis of the analytic factorization methods for large-angle soft and collinear radiation dynamics such as in Soft-Collinear Effective Theory (SCET)~\cite{Bauer:2002nz}.
 The second important aspect is the preconfining property of the coherent QCD evolution.
 This property requires that, in the large-$N_c$ limit, color singlets (i.e.\ colour connected quark-antiquark pairs which form at the end of the shower through additional $g\to q \bar{q}$ branchings to be discussed in more detail in Sec.~\ref{sec:Clusters} and \ref{sec:NewFission}) acquire a universal invariant mass spectrum that is peaked at scales similar to the infrared cutoff $Q_0$ of the shower evolution and falls off exponentially for larger invariant masses.
 These 'clusters', expressing the fact that color correlations are very local in phase space, can be interpreted as excited hadronic states and form the basic degree of freedom of the cluster hadronization model.
+The way how the coherent evolution builds up colour structure in the large-$N_c$ limit also reflect the time scales involed in the build-up of jets and the way colour charges of the inital $q\bar{q}$ pair are isolated from each other, predicting few soft hadrons transverse to the hard jet directions.
+Coherent branching and the cluster model, together with global observables which can reliably be predicted using coherence, thus fit very well to study the interface between shower and hadronization.\footnote{Non-global effects might not be predicted in an entirely reliable way from coherent branching, however hadronization dynamics in this case are also far from well-understood.}